MI Tax-Deductibility

 8. Do tax deductions have to be itemized on tax returns in order to take the deduction?

 Yes.
-In order to take advantage of the MI tax deduction, borrowers must include their MI premium payment information on an itemized tax return.
+To take advantage of the MI tax deduction, borrowers must include their MI premium payment information on an itemized tax return.

 1. How does the deduction apply to Single Premium certificates, in which the premium is financed and rolled into the mortgage loan amount?
 Can the premium be deducted in one calendar year?